Given at the Geneva Writer's Conference 2014 by John Hunt

 That’s going to be very different from book to book.
 Traditional publishing is a one-size fits-all solution, dating back from the days when the only possible sales were obtained through sales teams visiting shops to grab shelf-space.
 But the value that a publisher can bring to a good author today varies hugely.
-Some manuscripts for instance need rewriting.
+Some manuscripts, for instance, need rewriting.
 Others need virtually nothing done to them.
 Some authors are more clued up on their own market and can reach it more effectively through the internet than any publisher could.
 Others are appalled by the idea.
 The traditional one-route-only option, “get published properly, or never see the light of day,” has disappeared, and good riddance to it.
 But the other available option, of self-publishing, I think is really tough.
 I don’t honestly know, I’ve never done it.
 But I suspect there will be relatively few who can do it successfully.

 So is there something in between?

-I guess I’m probably on this panel because we’re a kind of hybrid, trying to do something different.
+I guess, I’m probably on this panel because we’re a kind of hybrid, trying to do something different.
 We didn’t set out to do this, with some new kind of vision in our heads, it’s just developed as we’ve tried to make sense of the author/publisher relationship.

 Basically, we’ve tried to reverse-engineer the publishing process.
 Rather than authors existing to support a publishing house, we’ve tried to create a system where the publishing house exists to support authors.
 We encourage authors to get involved.
 No author has to do anything, but if they want to, even start earning money by working on other authors’ books, they can.

 We don’t have any full-time staff.
-There are about four dozen people involved with the business, freelance, mostly living in France, Ireland, USA, north England, working from home.
+There are about four dozen people involved with the business, freelance, mostly living in France, Ireland, USA, England, working from home.
 They’re mostly authors.
 We work through a common database, and a forum.
 Everyone has the same access to every bit of information.
 Which means that we don’t meet, because it’s impractical for us all to collect in one place, and we don’t use email, because then there are things being said and agreed that not everyone else can see.

 We work with authors on the same principle, though the information they can see is a little more restricted.
-So they can see their own sales figures for instance, every month as they come in, but not those of other authors.
-They can see where their books are on the production schedule, what has been done on the marketing.
+So they can see their own sales figures for instance, every month as they come in, but, of course, not those of other authors.
+They can see where their books are on the production schedule, and what has been done on the marketing.
 They have free use of the contacts database, and can add contacts.
 We have about 30,000 contacts in retail and media and online, mostly added by authors.
 We work with these authors through an Author Forum.
 Any author can see all the comments and queries that are raised.